NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/Param.rst

     If this parameter has an animation curve on the given *dimension*, then the value of that curve at the given *time* is returned.
-If the parameter has an expression on top of the animation curve, the expression will be ignored, ie.g: the value of the animation curve will still be returned.
+If the parameter has an expression on top of the animation curve, the expression will be ignored, ie.g. the value of the animation curve will still be returned.
     This is useful to write custom expressions for motion design such as looping, reversing, etc...